wanghaisheng/choose-chinese-made-ct-mri-device/docs/ct-brands.md

     }
   ]
 }
-This JSON now includes both the major global CT manufacturers and additional domestic (Chinese) CT manufacturers, providing a
+This JSON now includes both the major global CT manufacturers